Rejection a huge defeat for Exelon, and loss of a regulated market to abuse

 The D.C.
 PUC cited in its unanimous rejection that the proposed Exelon/PEPCO merger was “not being in the public interest:“

-[From the Commission press release:] “Chairman Kane stated, “The public policy of the District is that the local electric company should focus solely on providing safe, reliable and affordable distribution service to District residences, businesses and institutions.
+“Chairman Kane stated, “The public policy of the District is that the local electric company should focus solely on providing safe, reliable and affordable distribution service to District residences, businesses and institutions.
 The evidence in the record is that sale and change in control proposed in the merger would move us in the opposite direction.”

 Sources close to the proceeding indicate that the Commission also viewed Exelon’s business model, and specifically its behavior in other markets like Illinois as being decidedly anti-efficiency and renewable energy, something which is “in the opposite direction” from where the D.C.
 PSC felt customers would benefit.